csc-training/linux-1/06-File_permissions.md

   date
   echo "Have a nice rest of the day"
   ```

-# Our first executable script
-- **Exercise**: change the file for you as a user to be executable and then execute with
+- change the file for you as a user to be executable and then execute with
   ```bash
   $ ./befriendly.sh
   ```